drewchibib/drewchibib.github.io/2024-04-07-how-should-a-marxist-think-about-adhd?.md

 The relationship between marketing strategies, government policy, and demand for a commodity whose sale requires a psychiatric diagnosis is useful for two reasons.
 (1) it provides a glimpse into how pharmaceutical companies actively worked to project a tailored, if not distorted, image of ADHD drugs and their effectiveness, and (2) the success of these advertisements, which meant the sale of the commodities, which in turn meant the diagnosis of the patient, emphasizes the constraints by which the economic base shapes psychiatric knowledge.
 And this 'shaping' owes its success, in no small part, to the broader economic and political shifts of the late 20^th^ century outlined above.

-**5. Conclusion: hyperstimulation, "late capitalism," and sickness**
+## hyperstimulation, "late capitalism," and sickness

 I have made clear the problems of psychiatry, at least from a sociological perspective.[^13] That said, I am careful not to claim too much in what follows, rather, only to hazard an explanation.
 Furthermore---to reiterate---in illustrating the material and ideological scaffolding of modern psychiatry I don't mean to suggest that mental illness is "made up," in any sense.
 There is a certain fluidity of diagnosis in the psy-sciences which makes it (i.e., psychiatry) particularly amenable to the neoliberal ethos, to be sure, and there are material incentives *against* finding cures for mental illness in the pharmaceutical industry.
 But they (i.e., the psy-sciences) point to something, some sorts of "problems in living" which shouldn't be ignored.[^14] Not only have the number of diagnoses---and the means of diagnosing them (see above)---increased, but there is at least an empirical proliferation of unease, self-reported and otherwise, that has increased somewhere between six- and 35-fold since 1955 (Cohen 2016: 17). [^15]